Skip to content

 Logic Requires God

-TAG’s central claim about logic runs as follows: the laws of logic - such as the law of non-contradiction (a thing cannot be both true and false at the same time and in the same respect) - are universal, invariant, and abstract.
+TAG’s central claim about logic goes like this: the laws of logic - such as the law of non-contradiction (a thing cannot be both true and false at the same time in the same respect) - are universal, unchanging, and abstract.
 They are not physical objects.
 They do not change over time.
 They apply everywhere in the universe.
-Proponents argue that only a universal, invariant, non-physical mind (God) could ground such laws.
+Supporters argue only a universal, unchanging, non-physical mind (God) could ground such laws.
 In a materialist universe, they claim, there would be no reason for abstract, universal truths to exist or to be binding on human thought.

 Morality Requires God

-TAG incorporates a version of the moral argument: if objective moral values exist - if some things are genuinely right or wrong regardless of human opinion - then these values must be grounded in God’s nature.
+TAG includes a version of the moral argument: if objective moral values exist - if some things are genuinely right or wrong regardless of human opinion - those values must be grounded in God’s nature.
 Without a transcendent moral lawgiver, morality reduces to subjective preference or social convention.
-This claim overlaps significantly with the standard moral argument but is embedded within TAG as one component of a broader case.
+This claim overlaps with the standard moral argument but is embedded inside TAG as one piece of a broader case.

 Science Requires God

-The argument contends that scientific induction - the assumption that the future will resemble the past, that natural laws will continue to operate uniformly - requires a rational guarantor.
-David Hume famously demonstrated that the uniformity of nature cannot be proven by observation alone (since any proof would itself assume uniformity).
-TAG claims that only God can guarantee this uniformity, because God sustains the natural order through his consistent will.
+TAG argues scientific induction - the assumption that the future will resemble the past, that natural laws keep working - needs a rational guarantor.
+David Hume showed that the uniformity of nature cannot be proven by observation alone (any proof would itself assume uniformity).
+TAG claims only God can guarantee this uniformity, because God sustains the natural order through his consistent will.

 Counterarguments and Rebuttals